Physician Assisted Suicide (PAS) in Canada

 Alex Schadenberg is the executive director of the EPCC.
 He does not seem to look upon PAS as being about terminally ill persons seeking help to die.
 Rather he views it as about whether physicians should be able to decide, perhaps without considering the wishes of the persons involved, whether to terminate the lives of any of their patients who is suffering.
 He said:

 That is, his view seems to be that the core issue is whether doctors should be able to legally murder anyone they wish to.
 That is a scary thought.

 Schadenberg's comments indicate precisely why North American legislation governing physician assisted suicide has always contained precise limits and controls to prevent -- or at least drastically reduce -- abuse.
 The most important protection to prevent abuse is to require the patient to first decide that he or she wishes to end their suffering and their life.
 They then have to approach their physician for help, not vice-versa.

 The following information sources were used to prepare and update the above essay.
 The hyperlinks are not necessarily still active today.

-Copyright © 2011, by Ontario Consultants on Religious Tolerance
+Copyright © 2011 to 2016, by Ontario Consultants on Religious Tolerance

 Original posting: 2011-NOV-15